cwinters8/resume/README.md

 This repo contains my current [resume](./resume.md) in markdown format, along with its CSS styling and a github actions workflow for building html and pdf artifacts and deploying them to github pages.

+## hosted

+You can find the built website at [resume.clarkwinters.com](https://resume.clarkwinters.com)

 ## building artifacts locally

 ### prerequisites